Welcome to the best part of my life. I will share here my passion for family, food and feeding them, it is truly feeding a crowd!

 I have had Osso Bucco twice in restaurants in the last few weeks and both times were different, but delicious, sometimes the liquid used to cook the meat in is more tomatoey (invented word alert) and other times not.
 I love a good tomato sauce myself, but I find that for Osso Bucco, I enjoy it better with less tomatoes.
 So, this is my version of it.
 It is not the first time for me to make it, but the first time it is such a success.
 Also, I can see this becoming a regular meal on anyone’s menu.
 The steps are simple and the results will not fail you.
 Please try it!

-3/4 cup (4 oz./125 g.) all-purpose flour
+¾ cup (4 oz./125 g) all-purpose flour

-Salt and freshly ground pepper
+Salt and freshly ground pepper, to taste

-1 tsp. smoked paprika (or any other paprika)
+1 tsp. smoked paprika (or regular paprika)

-12 bone-in pork or veal shanks, about 10 lb.
-(5 kg.) total, each about 1 ½ inch (4 cm.) thick
+12 bone-in pork or veal shanks (about 10 lb./5 kg total), each about 1 ½ inch (4 cm) thick

-1/2 cup (4 fl. oz./120 ml.) olive oil
+½ cup (4 fl. oz./120 ml) olive oil

 1 yellow onion, chopped